abhiforgithonly/django-task-manager/README.md

 1. Check the troubleshooting section above
 2. Verify your `.env` configuration
+3. Ensure you replaced the default `settings.py` with the repository's version
-3. Test API endpoints individually
+4. Test API endpoints individually
-4. Check browser console for JavaScript errors
+5. Check browser console for JavaScript errors

 ## 🎯 Future Enhancements